French skincare is my love language. And French soaps. And French makeup. And French perfumes.

 Doux Me Soupçon d’Insouciance

-This daily moisturiser is brimming with beta-carotene for energising the complexion, antioxidant-rich poppy extract to help preserve the skin’s freshness and lemon extract to tone and reduce hyper-pigmentation.
+This daily moisturizer is brimming with beta-carotene for energizing the complexion, antioxidant-rich poppy extract to help preserve the skin’s freshness, and lemon extract to tone and reduce hyperpigmentation.

-My favourite bit: When skin is looking lacklustre (say after a long night or ultra-stressful days) apply Soupçon d’insouciance in a thick layer, leave on for 15 minutes and then wipe away the excess product with a cotton pad soaked in rose water.
+My favorite bit: When skin looks lackluster (say after a long night or ultra-stressful days), apply Soupçon d’insouciance in a thick layer, leave on for 15 minutes, and then wipe away the excess product with a cotton pad soaked in rose water.

 Mistral Sur La Route Luxury Bar Soap

-These cult French soaps are triple milled from pure organic shea butter according to a time-honored French tradition — making them perfect for bringing home a bit of the French countryside.
+According to a time-honored French tradition, these cult French soaps are triple-milled from pure organic shea butter, making them perfect for bringing home a bit of the French countryside.

 Savon de Marseille Pure Olive Oil Soap

-In fact, a 1688 French law declared that only soaps made according to certain ancient methods could bear the mark ‘Savon de Marseille‘.
+A 1688 French law declared that only soaps made according to specific ancient methods could bear the mark ‘Savon de Marseille.’

-Cut and dried without any machines, they are sold piled high on open-air market tables like fruits or vegetable, wrapped in paper.
+Cut and dried without machines, they are sold piled high on open-air market tables like fruits or vegetables, wrapped in paper.

-There is no plastic packaging and the soaps are totally biodegradable… combine this with the environment friendly manufacturing process and you have a product that’s super-high on eco cred.
+There is no plastic packaging, and the soaps are biodegradable.
+Combine this with the environment-friendly manufacturing process, and you have a product that’s super-high on eco-cred.

-And your skin will thank you as well: Marseille soap is recommended by dermatologists for dry or sensitive skin, eczema and other ailments.
+And your skin will also thank you: Marseille soap is recommended by dermatologists for dry or sensitive skin, eczema, and other ailments.

-PS: Authentic Marseille Soap is stamped with its weight in grams — a practice left over from years ago which allowed households to compare prices and plan their inventories.
+PS: Authentic Marseille soap is stamped with its weight in grams — a practice left over years ago that allowed households to compare prices and plan their inventories.

 Huygens Massage Oil

-You can choose from readymade products or opt for a customised blend, which is made on-site with a laboratory-style magnetic stirrer.
-Bespoke and swift… who could ask for more?
+You can choose from readymade products or opt for a customized blend, which is made on-site with a laboratory-style magnetic stirrer.
+Bespoke and swift—who could ask for more?

-My personal favorite is the Massage Oil customised with the Songe d’été essential oil, which is perfect for boosting circulation, toning the complexion and creating a deep sense of relaxation.
+My favorite is the Massage Oil customized with the Songe d’été essential oil, which is perfect for boosting circulation, toning the complexion, and creating a deep sense of relaxation.

 Buly 1803

-Buly 1803, or rather L’Officine Universelle Buly, combines natural ingredients and vintage beauty recipes with modern techniques.
+Buly 1803, or L’Officine Universelle Buly, combines natural ingredients and vintage beauty recipes with modern techniques.

-All wrapped up in the most covetable 17th century prints that would make your vanity sparkle.
-As a final touch, the in-house calligrapher will monogram every product for you personally!
+All wrapped up in the most covetable 17th-century prints that would make your vanity sparkle.
+As a final touch, the in-house calligrapher will personally monogram every product for you!

-Based on biotechnological actives, all Patyka products offer up a beautiful blend of botanicals, sans synthetic and toxic chemicals.
+Based on biotechnological actives, all Patyka products offer a beautiful blend of botanicals sans synthetic and toxic chemicals.

-Their Huile Absolue Organic Skin Booster Serum remains iconic among Parisian elite, almost a century after its creation by the young pharmacist who started it all in 1922.
+Their Huile Absolue Organic Skin Booster Serum remains iconic among the Parisian elite almost a century after its creation by the young pharmacist who started it all in 1922.

-The dry and silky concoction is a powerful composite of 12 organic essential oils and plant extracts — including Saint John’s Wort, rose hip, red mandarin, geranium, sandalwood and neroli — which boost and strengthen the skin, step up cellular regeneration and make you glow from the inside out.
+The dry and silky concoction is a potent composite of 12 organic essential oils and plant extracts — including Saint John’s Wort, rose hip, red mandarin, geranium, sandalwood, and neroli — which boost and strengthen the skin, step up cellular regeneration and make you glow from the inside out.

 Maison Caulières